ZeeroCoo0l/t9_keyboard/README.md

 - Words are loaded into a `TreeMap` keyed by their T9 sequence (e.g., `"4663"` → `"GOOD"`)
 - A `PriorityQueue` ranks word suggestions based on usage frequency and term frequency
 - The UI is built using JavaFX + FXML and updates suggestions in real-time as you "type"
+- Uses a bank of words that is pre-processed in _wordsWithWeight.txt_ with the python library `scikit-learn`.

 ---